coursera-dl/coursera-dl/README.md

 Contact
 -------
-Post bugs and enhancement requests to [issues].
-Send any other questions or comments to:
+Post bugs and issues on [github].
+Send other comments to:
 John Lehmann: first last at geemail dotcom or [@jplehmann]